betterscientificsoftware/bssw.io/Articles/Blog/Sustaining-MPICH.md

 completeness.

 Before the ubiquity of web-based issue tracking software, MPICH utilized [req][req] for managing issues.
-As more and more projects moved to web-based workflows, MPICH adopted [Trac][trac] along with its move to Subversion for revision control.
+Req's limited handling of email attachments and lack of support for external contributor access led maintainers to search for alternatives.
+The MPICH team adopted [Trac][trac] along with its move to Subversion for revision control.
 Trac offered a convenient web interface for viewing, searching, and modifying issues.
 It also offered neat integrations with the underlying source code management, like the ability to close issues with special phrases in the commit message that resolved them.
 These integrations were maintained even when MPICH transitioned to Git, as Trac offered native support for both Subversion and Git.
 However, the MPICH Trac site was internally managed at Argonne and eventually became burdensome to maintain.
 New release, security patches, and environment updates by the Argonne IT team led to frequent downtimes.

 In 2016, GitHub eventually became the sole home for MPICH source code and issue tracking.
 GitHub was (and is) widely popular with open source